fboukezzoula/SwarmMSKit/README.md

 * ContainerHostName = "Nano-"

-Number of tour Cluster Swarm members
+Number of your Cluster Swarm members
 * ServersInCluster   = 3

-Our dedicated TCP POrt for our Cluster Swarm Service
+Our dedicated TCP Port for our Cluster Swarm Service
 * SwarmClusterPort = "2017"